 Fledging: The nestling period can vary from 14 to 31 days, probably due to the availability of food, 18 to 23 days is normal.
 When they leave the nest, the young are considerably larger than their mothers and will be fed by her for another 10 days or so.

 Nest: The walnut-sized open cup nest is built by the female on top of a small tree branch, often over a stream or other opening.
 The nest is made of thistle and dandelion down, held together with spider web, and covered on the outside with lichen.
 The nest will stretch to contain the growing nestlings, and may sometimes be reused (rebuilt) the following year.

 Status in Tennessee: Common summer resident and migrant at all elevations across the state.
 The population is stable or slightly declining.

 - In one yard in Nashville, 353 individual Ruby-throated Hummingbirds were banded between 8 June and 23 September 2008, including 13 recaptures (2 of these birds had originally been banded as adults in 2004) (S. Bivens pers. com).

 - The number of Western hummingbirds wintering in Tennessee appears to be increasing.
-Before the late ‘80s there was only one record of a Rufous Hummingbird.
-As of the winter of 2007-2008 there had been over 100 records.
-This is either because the actual numbers of hummingbirds is increasing or because more people are leaving their hummingbird feeders out into the fall and report birds that visit them.
+Before the late ‘80s, there was only one record of a Rufous Hummingbird.
+As of the winter of 2007-2008, there had been over 100 records.
+This is either because the actual number of hummingbirds is increasing or because more people are leaving their hummingbird feeders out into the fall and reporting birds that visit them.

 - The Ruby-throated Hummingbird beats its wings an average of 53 times per second.